 This is no mean feat to accomplish, because I have selected 12 different strains of friendly bacteria, based on my understanding of the pigeon digestive tract.
-You see, some friendly bacteria strains grow best in a low pH environment (5.0 - 5.4), some friendly bacteria strains prefer a more neutral pH environment (5.5 - 6.5) and other friendly bacteria strains do their best work in a neutral to slightly alkaline pH environment (6.6 - 7.8).
+You see, some bacteria grow best in a low pH environment (4.4 - 5.4) and some bacteria prefer a more neutral pH environment (5.5 - 6.5).
 Some bacteria grows only in the upper digestive tract, some prefer the middle area of the digestive tract and some grow only in the lower digestive tract.
 Some friendly bacteria prefer a certain kind of nutrient growth medium (prebiotic) and some prefer a different kind of nutrient growth medium (prebiotic).

-When you mix all of these variables, none of the 12 probiotic strains will obtain ultimate growth conditions, in the lab situation, as they all have different needs.
-However, when the 12 different strains of friendly bacteria are introduced into the bird's digestive tract and finally reach their own preferred location, environment, and pH level with the correct nutrient growth medium supplied, they experience exponential growth.

-Even under the circumstances of my test, the Bio-Booster product seems to produce about four times the amount of probiotic culture growth, when added to the Bio-Fresh product.
+When you mix all of these variables, none of the strains will grow as well, in that situation, as they will when they finally occupy their own preferred location, environment, pH level and nutrient growth medium, within the digestive tract.
+But even under these circumstances, the Bio-Booster product seems to produce about four times the amount of culture growth, when added to the Bio-Fresh product.

 So why do many of the racing pigeon probiotic products have such a hard time growing in a culture dish?
 Partially, it has to do with their shelf live and how they are stored.
 In order to increase their shelf life, the manufacturer is forced to include some kind of preservative.
 Unfortunately, these preservatives are not advantageous for lab culture growth, but they are good at extending shelf life.

 Now, I am not saying that there is not a probiotic effect, when you use these other products on your birds.
 I am only repeating what the lab director reported to me about his findings.
-It is quite possible that these other probiotic products, are able to grow once they are inside of our birds.
-It is just that, under normal lab procedures for growing bacteria cultures, this lab director was not able to produce culture growth from the other probiotic products that he tested.
+It is quite possible that these other probiotic products, are able to grow once they are inside of the birds, but normal lab procedures for growing bacteria cultures, were not able to produce culture growth from the other probiotic products this lab director tested.

 So, why does Bio-Fresh culture bacterial growth under these lab conditions when other products fail?
 Bio-Fresh is freeze dried and stored in our freezer.
-I only take out small amounts of the Bio-Fresh product, enough to fill several weeks of orders, at any one time.
+I only take out small amounts of the Bio-Fresh product, enough to fill several weeks of orders.
 I give detailed instructions to my customers on how to store the Bio-Fresh product, and I give hints on how to get the most benefit from every dose.
-Also, I do not use preservatives.

 It is very difficult to culture 12 strains of friendly bacteria, all at the same time and in the same media.
 There is a great deal of cross talk that goes on when you do this.
 You see, each strain of friendly bacteria, has as its primary directive, "survival".
 Each strain has its own byproducts that are often somewhat inhibitive to competitors.
 It is like moving into a new neighborhood.
-Everyone looks out for everyone else, but everyone is also maintaining their own yards and protecting their own property from encroachment by their neighbors.
+Everyone looks out for everyone else, but everyone is also maintaining their own yards and protecting their property from encroachment by their neighbors.